 If you have high levels of this enzyme, it means you will have fewer neurotransmitters.
 If you have low levels of this enzyme, you'll have more neurotransmitters.
 MAO-A is not something you want to be too high or too low because in both situations it will cause different negative effects.

 If you carry the T-allele in this gene then you may be predisposed to an increased risk of major depressive disorder and bipolar disorder.

-MAO-A uses vitamin B2 as a cofactor in order to function correctly.
-Therefore carriers of the ‘T’ allele may benefit from vitamin B2 supplementation.
+MAO-A uses vitamin B2 and copper as cofactors in order to function correctly.